Skip to content

 OptionDescription

---generateReflects database table column data types to automatically populate the resource's Form and Table schemas.
+--generateReflects database table column data types to automatically populate the resource's Form, Table and Infolist schemas.
+Server-owned columns (team_id, sort_order), the model's $hidden attributes, and secret-shaped columns (password, *_token, *_secret) are excluded.

 Teams scope.
 Kinetix's own endpoints (inline edits, imports, uploads, exports) already prefix with {current_team} when kinetix.teams is on.
-Your resource's routes and query scoping are not automatic — use --team so the generated controller filters by the current team and the routes nest under the team segment.
+Your resource's routes and query scoping are not automatic — use --team so the resource's getEloquentQuery() filters by the current team and the routes nest under the team segment.
+The prefix alone only namespaces URLs; row isolation lives in the query.

 Example CLI Executions